-Coordinator: Department Staff
+Coordinator: Departmental Staff

 This project will consist of a comprehensive study of a specific topic of agricultural engineering in which the student is interested or has experience.
-The project should be technical in nature and may consist of testing, developing, or examining, or an indepth literature study.
+The project should be technical in nature and may consist of testing, developing, or examining, or an in-depth literature study.
 A written synopsis of the proposed project will be presented to the supervising staff member before the project is started.

-Fall semester - 1 lec per week and labs to be aranged.
+Fall semester-1 lecture per week and labs to be arranged.